JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ## Algorithm traits

 Algorithm [traits](@ref traits) record extra generic information about an algorithm, or make specific promises of behavior.
-They usually have an algorithm as the single argument, and so we regard [`LearnAPI.constructor`](@ref) defined above as a trait.
+They are methods that have an algorithm as the solve argument, and so we regard [`LearnAPI.constructor`](@ref) defined above as a trait.

 Because we have implemented `predict`, we are required to overload the [`LearnAPI.kinds_of_proxy`](@ref) trait.
 Because we can only make point predictions of the